 To communicate, you may think email will work well.
 The issue with this communication vehicle is there is a lag time.
 A person may not see your email right away and you need instant communication back.
 Plus, with several email chains flying around, sometimes it’s hard to figure out what the resolution was.
 And people write differently than they talk.
 Communication over email can be confusing and a positive tone can be easily misconstrued as a negative one.

 Do choose different formats of communication: You may not be able to walk over to a team member’s desk being remote, but it’s important to convey this company transparency.
 There are so many great communication tools available for remote teams.
-Try Google Hangouts for group conference calls.
-These video calls help connect team members and can serve as real-time problem solving sessions.
-DialMyCalls is great for text messaging one-on-one or an entire group.
-You can either choose to record a message to be sent or type it.
+Try Zoom or Slack for group conference calls.
+These video calls help connect team members and can serve as real-time problem-solving sessions.

 Plus, you can store messages to be sent again.
 This is a great option for recurring deadlines.
 Google Drive is a great way to access shared documents.
 Whether these are spreadsheets or documents, any team member can easily update and make changes with little to no learning curve.
 Plus, if you have an upcoming conference call, allow team members to suggest topics they wish to cover directly onto an agenda on a shared drive.